

 Register

-What is the International Symposium?
+What is the Arts Leadership Symposium?

-Across the Asia-Pacific region, the arts, culture, and creative industries are proving to be a hugely dynamic sector.
+Across the Asia-Pacific region, the arts, culture, and creative industries are proving to be a dynamic sector.
 Radical changes in society, in technology, in participation and in models of financial support are profoundly impacting the sector, with implications for educational and cultural institutions alike.

 In particular, the symposium will ask how leadership in the sector can formulate and drive responses to the following key questions: